An Introduction to Quantum Computing, Without the Physics: Introduction

 \subsection{Overview}

-The paper is structured as follows. \begin{itemize} \item In the rest of this section we discuss notation and linear algebra preliminaries. \item In Section \ref{sec:qubits} we define the state of a quantum computer. \item In Section \ref{sec:operations} we discuss the operations that can be applied by a quantum computer. \item In Section \ref{sec:simon} we analyze Simon's algorithm, which gives an example of a fundamental principle in quantum algorithms known as {\em destructive interference}. \item In Section \ref{sec:grover} we analyze Grover's algorithm, showcasing {\em amplitude amplification}, another fundamental principle in quantum algorithms. \item Finally, Section \ref{sec:code} shows how to implement Grover's algorithm using QISKit, an open-source Python library for quantum computation. \end{itemize} The material in this paper is developed to support a graduate-level module in quantum computing.
-In our experience with blackboard-style delivery in the classroom, the material can be split into four modules of 90-120 minutes each, covering Sections \ref{sec:intro}-\ref{sec:qubits}, Section \ref{sec:operations}, Section \ref{sec:simon}, and Section \ref{sec:grover} respectively; plus, if desired, a hands-on class on numerics using Section \ref{sec:code}.
+The tutorial is structured as follows. \begin{itemize} \item In the rest of this section we discuss notation and linear algebra preliminaries. \item In Section \ref{sec:qubits} we define the state of a quantum computer. \item In Section \ref{sec:operations} we discuss the operations that can be applied by a quantum computer. \item In Section \ref{sec:simon} we analyze Simon's algorithm, which gives an example of a fundamental principle in quantum algorithms known as {\em destructive interference}. \item In Section \ref{sec:grover} we analyze Grover's algorithm, showcasing {\em amplitude amplification}, another fundamental principle in quantum algorithms. \item Section \ref{sec:code} shows how to implement Grover's algorithm using Qiskit, an open-source Python library for quantum computation. \item Finally, Section \ref{sec:furtherreading} contains notes for further reading. \end{itemize} The material in this tutorial is developed to support a graduate-level module in quantum computing.
+In our experience with blackboard-style delivery in the classroom, the material can be split into four modules of 90-120 minutes each, covering Sections \ref{sec:intro}-\ref{sec:qubits}, Section \ref{sec:operations}, Section \ref{sec:simon}, and Section \ref{sec:grover} respectively; plus, if desired, a hands-on class on numerics using Section \ref{sec:code}, which usually requires 90-120 minutes as well.
 In the classroom, we suggest introducing Definitions \ref{def:binaryrep}-\ref{def:bullet} only when they are used, and of course many of the details can be skipped, adjusting the flow as necessary: we highlight with light gray background parts of the material that can be skipped, or briefly summarized, without significantly impairing understanding of subsequent parts.